A Noble Venture

-The first life insurance entity in the United States was established in 1759, The Presbyterian Ministers’ Fund.
-This was a noble venture by the church to provide life insurance to the widows and orphans of deceased ministers.
+Our short primer on the history of life insurance begins when the first life insurance entity in the United States was established in 1759.
+The Presbyterian Ministers’ Fund was a noble venture by the church to provide life insurance to the widows and orphans of deceased ministers.

 It took many years for life insurance to become something other than a rarity though.
 The late 1700s and early 1800s was a time marked by the low opinion of life insurance as a form of gambling.
 The other barrier to the beginning life insurance industry was the legal restrictions that barred women from entering into contracts, including insurance policies, or even legally inheriting an estate.
 As such, a wife was not able to collect proceeds from her husband’s policy in many states.
 An interesting note, one of the requirements for a minister to be eligible for a policy was that they were prohibited from the consumption of alcohol.